byNickes/StatisticsHomeworks/homework2/1_ra.md

 will return true because of the rounding of the mantissa.

 ##### 3. Propagation errors
 These errors are made when computing real numbers.
-For example if we have 100000 as mantissa which is made by 6 digits and we want to add 1 to it we will extend the mantisse to the length of registers, usually 32 or 64 bits.
+For example if we have 100000 as mantissa which is made by 6 digits and we want to add 1 to it we will extend the mantissa to the length of registers, usually 32 or 64 bits.
 This means that we will have 100000 as first 6 most significant bits and then everything will be 0.
 If we add 1 to position 0 then we will never see any difference in floating point representantion, even if we add 1 to the mantissa forever.

 ##### 4. Loss of significance errors
 This kind of error is possible to be seen easily with decimal numbers. \
-Imagine to have two real numbers: x = 0.1234567891234567890 \
+Imagine to have two real numbers: \
+x = 0.1234567891234567890 \
 y = 0.1234567890 \
 Then computing the subtraction x - y will give us 0.0000000001 as result since we can only represent 10 decimal digits.
 This means that we lost the information that shows that x and y are distant more than 0.0000000001.